A Beginner’s Guide To The Dune Universe

 Setting: The Universe of Dune

-The Dune series is set thousands of years in the future, long after humans have colonized many planets across the galaxy.
-By this time, society has evolved into a feudal interstellar empire called the Imperium, made up of noble families known as the Great Houses.
+The Dune series is set thousands of years in the future, long after humans have The Dune series is set thousands of years in the future, long after humans have colonized countless planets across the galaxy.
+By this time, society has evolved into a feudal interstellar empire called the Imperium, composed of noble families known as the Great Houses.
+Among these, House Atreides and House Harkonnen play central roles in the story, while all Houses owe allegiance to the Emperor of House Corrino.

 Spice and Society

-Before Dune begins, humans fought a war to destroy all artificial intelligence and thinking machines.
-As a result, computers are forbidden, and humans have evolved (and trained) themselves to take over roles that machines once filled.
+Long before the events of Dune, humans waged a war to destroy all artificial intelligence and thinking machines.
+As a result, computers are forbidden, and humans have developed extraordinary mental and physical abilities to fill the roles machines once played.

-• Spacing Guild Navigators use it to fold space and guide interstellar ships safely across space-time
+- Spacing Guild Navigators use it to fold space and guide ships safely across space-time

-• The Bene Gesserit, a powerful secretive sisterhood, use it to develop supernatural abilities like truth-sensing, advanced combat, and limited future sight
+- The Bene Gesserit, a secretive sisterhood, train to unlock supernatural powers such as advanced combat, truth-sensing, and limited precognition

 “The spice extends life.
 The spice expands consciousness.
 The spice is vital to space travel.”